mobizt/Firebase-ESP-Client/src/README.md

 For the write object, see https://firebase.google.com/docs/firestore/reference/rest/v1/Write

-param **`transaction`** A base64-encoded string.vIf set, applies all writes in this transaction, and commits it.
+param **`transaction`** A base64-encoded string.
+If set, applies all writes in this transaction, and commits it.

 return **`Boolean`** value, indicates the success of the operation.